onurpe/astro-paper/src/content/blog/top-10-tips-and-tricks-for-successful-indoor-gardening.md

 ---
-title: How To Start An Indoor Garden? /w 12 Tips For Success
+title: How To Start An Indoor Garden /w 12 Tips For Success
 postSlug: how-to-start-indoor-garden
 description: To help you get the most out of your indoor garden, we’ve put together a list of tips and tricks that are sure to help you succeed!